Colorectal Cancer Screening (PDQ®)

 Colorectal cancer is a disease in which malignant (cancer) cells form in the tissues of the colon or the rectum.

 The colon and rectum are parts of the body's digestive system.
 The digestive system removes and processes nutrients (vitamins, minerals, carbohydrates, fats, proteins, and water) from foods and helps pass waste material out of the body.
 The digestive system is made up of the mouth, throat, esophagus, stomach, and the small and large intestines.
-The first 6 feet of the large intestine are called the large bowel or colon.
-The last 6 inches are the rectum and the anal canal.
+The colon (large bowel) is the first part of the large intestine and is about 5 feet long.
+Together, the rectum and anal canal make up the last part of the large intestine and are 6-8 inches long.
 The anal canal ends at the anus (the opening of the large intestine to the outside of the body).Anatomy of the lower digestive system, showing the colon and other organs.

 Cancer that begins in the colon is called colon cancer, and cancer that begins in the rectum is called rectal cancer.
 Cancer that begins in either of these organs may also be called colorectal cancer.